SC stays implementation of Tripura HC orders on security cover to Ambanis | Law-Order

 Solicitor General Tushar Mehta, appearing for the Centre, said further proceedings before the high court on the PIL shall also be stayed as Tripura has nothing to do with the security of individuals provided in Mumbai.

-He said if the proceedings do not stay, then again he will have to knock on the doors of the top court.
+He said if the proceedings are not stayed, then again he will have to knock on the doors of the top court.

 The bench told Mehta, “When we have stayed the orders of the high court do you think there will be a need for you to come here.
 Even if the need arises, we are here”.

+At the outset, the bench asked Mehta as to what happened before the High Court as the matter was listed on Tuesday.

+Mehta said that the bench of the High Court was not available on Tuesday and hence no further date of hearing was given as of now.
+The top court then pronounced the order.

-The Tripura High Court had on a PIL filed by one Bikash Saha had passed two interim orders and directed the Central Government to place the original file maintained by the Ministry of Home Affairs (MHA) regarding threat perception and assessment report of Ambani, his wife and children based on which security has been granted to them.
+The Tripura High Court had on a PIL filed by one Bikash Saha had passed two interim orders on May 31 and June 21 and had directed the Central Government to place the original file maintained by the Ministry of Home Affairs (MHA) regarding threat perception and assessment report of Ambani, his wife and children based on which security has been granted to them.

+Mehta had earlier said that the high court has no jurisdiction to entertain the PIL as the state government has nothing to do with the security cover provided to the Ambanis by the Centre on the recommendation of the Maharashtra government.

+The Centre in its appeal has said that vide the said orders, the High Court has also directed the Central Government to depute a responsible officer to appear before the Court with the original record, in a sealed cover, on the next date of hearing on June 28, 2022, for consideration of the Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)